stacktracejs/stacktrace.js/README.md

         ... more code of yours ...
     </script>

-*New!* bookmarklet available on the [project home page](http://emwendelin.github.com/javascript-stacktrace/).
+Bookmarklet available on the [project home page](http://emwendelin.github.com/javascript-stacktrace/).

 You can also pass in your own Error to get a stacktrace: